 Before ordering your straight nitrogen it is worth considering how much you actually need as it may be you actually need NS or NPKS grades instead.

-This may sound trivial, but it is always surprising when next spring comes along, as to the number of discussions that will take place as to how to use this pile of nitrogen that had been purchased, when actually NPKS and NS were also required.
+This may sound obvious, but it is always surprising when next spring comes along, as to the number of discussions that will take place as to how to use this pile of nitrogen that had been purchased, when actually NPKS and NS were also required.

 The decision as to what nitrogen product is agronomically correct is easily filtered down.
 Firstly the question to answer is “Do I need sulphur?” and if “Yes” how am I going to manage it?
 It is pretty clear, with deposition at extremely low levels, the majority of crops will respond to sulphur with increased yields and improved quality.

-Sulphur containing mineral fertilizer is the most common method for preventing deficiency.
+Sulphur containing mineral fertiliser is the most common method for preventing deficiency.
 The form of this sulphur is important as data has shown that sulphate sulphur is the most reliable as opposed to elemental sulphur that requires an oxidation process before becoming plant available.

 This process takes time and is dependent on prevailing soil and weather conditions.
 Whilst being similar to nitrogen when in the soil (i.e. mineralisation and mobility), in the plant sulphur, is very different.
 Nitrogen is easily remobilised by the plant, moving from old leaves and into new as growth and development progresses.
 Sulphur is the opposite to nitrogen, remaining in the older leaves with deficiency showing in the youngest leaves first.